sjtalkar/sjtalkar.github.io/NLP course notes.md

 The idea is that the best model will return the best probability number - high probability.
 The best model best predicts an unseen test set.

 Perplexity is the probability of the test set normalized by the number of words.
+(Is it kind of like Surprise in Entropy?)
 It is the inverse of the nth square (normalization) of the probability of the test set.

 Minimizing perplexity is the same as maximizing probability.

 Perplixity is related the the average branching factor.
-Weighted equivalent branching factor
+Weighted equivalent branching factor.
+An (intrinsic) improvement in perplexity does not guarantee an (extrinsic) improvement in the performance of a language processing task like speech recognition or machine translation.
+Nonetheless, because perplexity often correlates with such improvements, it is commonly used as a quick check on an algorithm.
+But a model’s improvement in perplexity should always be confirmed by an end-to-end evaluation of a real task before concluding the evaluation of the model.

 ## The Shannon Visualization method
 - Choose a random bigram according to its **probability** :            (<\s>, I)